22 August 2026 · Register & file

 Zero rate, full registration

-- Late registration carries an AED 10,000 penalty.
+- Late registration carries a flat AED 10,000 administrative penalty.

 What the return must show

-- Report qualifying and non-qualifying income separately.
+- Report qualifying and non-qualifying income separately, with the classification behind each.

 Related guides